- Home

 Breast reconstruction

-It may be possible to have a breast reconstruction at the same time as a mastectomy (immediate reconstruction).
-You may prefer to wait for several months or years before having a reconstruction (delayed reconstruction).
-If you’re not having an immediate reconstruction but might consider it in the future, discuss this with your surgeon before surgery, as it will help them to plan the mastectomy.
-Sometimes you may have to travel to a different hospital to have a reconstruction.
+A breast reconstruction can be done at the same time as a mastectomy (immediate reconstruction); or you may prefer to wait for several months or years before having a reconstruction (delayed reconstruction).
+If you are not having an immediate reconstruction but might consider it in the future, discuss this with your surgeon before surgery.
+This will help them to plan the mastectomy.

 → READ MORE: Removing lymph nodes